Skip to main content

 A tensor dimension.

-In most cases you don’t need to work with a Dim directly, but can rely on conversion constructors, for instance you can specify a tensor type as
+In most cases, you don’t need to work with a Dim directly.
+Instead, use conversion constructors:

 from max.graph import Dim, TensorType